Hope Bancorp (HOPE)

 Over the last five years, Hope Bancorp has averaged an ROE of 6.9%, uninspiring for a company operating in a sector where the average shakes out around 7.5%.

-11. Key Takeaways from Hope Bancorp’s Q3 Results
+11. Key Takeaways from Hope Bancorp’s Q4 Results

-It was encouraging to see Hope Bancorp beat analysts’ net interest income expectations this quarter.
-We were also happy its revenue outperformed Wall Street’s estimates.
-On the other hand, its EPS was just in line.
-Zooming out, we think this was a decent quarter.
-The stock traded up 1.8% to $10.88 immediately after reporting.
+It was encouraging to see Hope Bancorp beat analysts’ revenue and EPS expectations this quarter.
+On the other hand, its net interest income missed.
+Overall, we think this was still a decent quarter.
+The stock remained flat at $11.78 immediately following the results.

 12. Is Now The Time To Buy Hope Bancorp?

 We cheer for all companies supporting the economy, but in the case of Hope Bancorp, we’ll be cheering from the sidelines.
-To kick things off, its revenue has declined over the last five years.
-And while its estimated net interest income growth for the next 12 months is great, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
+For starters, its revenue growth was weak over the last five years.
+And while its anticipated efficiency ratio over the next year signals it will gain leverage on its fixed costs, the downside is its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
 On top of that, its net interest income growth was weak over the last five years.

 Hope Bancorp’s P/B ratio based on the next 12 months is 0.6x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
 There are more exciting stocks to buy at the moment.